openframeworks/ofBook/chapters/sound/chapter.md

 `ofSoundStream` gives you access to the computer's sound hardware, allowing you to generate your own sound as well as react to sound coming into your computer from something like a microphone or line-in jack.

-`ofSoundBuffer` is used to store a sequence of `float` values, and perform audio-related things on said values (like resampling).
+`ofSoundBuffer` is used to store a sequence of audio samples and perform audio-related things on said samples (like resampling).
+This is new in openFrameworks 0.9.0.

 ## Getting Started With Sound Files